Back

 Details:

-In this example, we are solving for the variable g.
+In this example, you are solving for the variable g.
 The only operation involved between g and other numbers is addition.
-We solve this the same way we solve equations with integers.
-We unravel the equation using the order of operations backward.
+Solve this the same way you solve equations with integers.
+Unravel the equation using the order of operations backward.

 Step 1: Do the inverse of any addition or subtraction.